 Other activities to do in Morzine during the winter

 If you are looking for an activity to do instead of skiing and snowboarding in Morzine then you are in for a real treat, Morzine really does have it all.
-From watching the famous Morzine Penguins ice hockey team play in their Morzine stadium to going ice diving at lake Montriod the thrill-seekers will be kept happy.
+From watching the famous Morzine Penguins ice hockey team play in their Morzine stadium to going ice diving at Lake Montriond the thrill-seekers will be kept happy.
 Some more relaxing apres-ski activities in Morzine include Snowshoeing, Swimming or going to see the Eagle sore high above the peaks of the Nyon ski area.
 If you are a non-skier then fear not Morzine is still an incredible winter holiday destination.

 Morzine has many restaurants and takeaway food options